foxsen/qemu-loongarch-runenv/README.md

 Read qemu's manual for adding more devices if needed.
 If you want to write a driver for these devices, refer to the linux kernel.
 You can use -device ? option to show all the devices that can be added.

 Beside the virtio devices, the Loongson7A1000 bridge's pcie controller, UART serial port, Real Time Clock and power management ports are emulated.
 For example, you can find a 16550 serial port at physical address 0x1fe001e0, a RTC port at 0x10085010, PCI config space at 0x20000000, IO at 0x18004000UL, and so on.
-Read the code in qemu's source directory hw/loongarch to find more information.
+Read the code in qemu's source directory hw/loongarch and the 7A1000 manual to find more information.
 Refer to the linux kernel source for example usage of this devices.

 ## files